Savoring the Sunset at Greece’s Meteora Monasteries

 ευχαριστώ πολύ/ A big thank you to Angelina and George at Visit Meteora for hosting us on this beautiful evening.
 We enjoyed meeting fellow travelers on the excursions, as well as making it out into the countryside to enjoy a delightful glass of wine and conversation.
 We were also pleased to be taken to more remote spots like the hermit caves and inactive monasteries which many visitors to Meteora are unaware.

-These words, experiences, images, and opinions are entirely my own, unless otherwise noted.
+These words, experiences, images, and opinions are entirely my own, with the exception of the photographs noted above.
 Video footage is courtesy of my husband, Shawn.